Berahthraben/Tartarus/README.md

 Got interested?
 Want to download the software?
 Follow the steps below:
 *Warning: Requires JAVA 8+ installed. https://www.java.com/en/download/*

-1. Head down to the releases page (https://github.com/Berahthraben/Tartarus/releases) and download the latest release.
+1. Head down to the releases page (https://github.com/Berahthraben/Tartarus/releases) and download the latest release.;

-2.Run the program from your desktop/assigned folder and you're good to go!
-Magic!
+2. Run the program from your desktop/assigned folder and you're good to go!
+Magic!;

 # Advanced Users
 Want to compile to code yourself to be safe?
 No problem!
+Here's what you need:
+<p align="center">**ECLIPSE USERS**</p>
-Clone the repository through your favorite platform (usually Git)
+1. Clone the repository through your favorite platform (usually Git);
+2. Load up the Classes in your favorite IDE (Eclipse is supported, though Netbeans is prefered